Jason2866/ESP_Flasher/README.md

  * All necessary options (bootloader, flash mode, safeboot) are set automatically
  * Flashing is lightning fast
  * Full ANSI color support for colored terminal output
- * Interactive serial monitor with command input support
+ * Interactive serial monitor with command input support (with history buffer)

 The flashing process is done using [esptool](https://github.com/espressif/esptool) from espressif.